tocororo/showvoc/README.md

 /**
  * Port of the container hosting Semantic Turkey.
  * By default (variable left unspecified) the port is resolved dynamically by using the same port of the
- * container hosting VocBench.
+ * container hosting PMKI.
- * Thus if VocBench3 and Semantic Turkey are running on the same container this variable can be left commented,
+ * Thus if PMKI and Semantic Turkey are running on the same container this variable can be left commented,
  * otherwise uncomment the line and edit the value.
  */
 // var st_port = "1979";